 - SMTP Relay server in the SysEmailParameters table.

 - Print Management settings in the PrintMgmtSettings and PrintMgmtDocInstance tables.

-- All users except the admin will be set to Disabled status.
+- All users except the admin are set to Disabled status.

 When refreshing from sandbox environment to production environment

 This is also referred to as Golden configuration promotion.

 - Batch job history is stored in the BatchJobHistory, BatchHistory, and BatchConstraintHistory tables.